HaixuSong/GPU_Programming_CUDA_HW/hw1/HW1 Report.md

 My code runs well.
 Here's some running examples:

-When the matrix is small, it runs fast both in CPU and GPU:
+When the matrix is small, it runs fast both in CPU and GPU.
+In this case, there's about 100% thread divergence happed:

 ```
 Your_Directory>matrixMul.exe 2 3 2